conqtc/btpayment/README.md

 # btpayment
-Integrate Braintree payment form in Dropin UI.
+A SilverStripe module to integrate Braintree payment forms in Dropin UI.